How to really show up for someone who is grieving.

 Because being around someone who’s grieving makes us feel vulnerable.
 We don’t want to remember and connect with our own pain (#uncomfortable).
 When we haven’t healed our own grief, we simply can’t deal with someone else’s.

-So, we look for the quick escape, to acknowledge them without getting too close in case we accidentally feel our own grief again.
+So, we look for a quick escape, to acknowledge them without getting too close in case we accidentally feel our own grief again.

 As a result, we end up parroting everyone else’s “sorry for your loss” and “my condolences” and we move on – and away from our own pain.